infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 - [Contributing to Collections](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html#contributing-to-collections) - How to check out collection git repositories correctly

 - `infoblox.universal_ddi` modules uses the Universal DDI Python client library.
-This provides a more consistent experience across the modules and supports a wider range of BloxOne services.
+This provides a more consistent experience across the modules and supports a wider range of UniversalDDI services.
 Information about its usage can be found [here](https://github.com/infobloxopen/universal-ddi-python-client/blob/main/README.md)

 ## Code of Conduct